bartificer/programming-by-stealth/docs/pbs14.md

 For those of you coming to JavaScript from strongly typed languages, you’ll be happy to know that JavaScript arrays shrink and grow as needed – you don’t have to declare their size as you create them.

 Arrays have a `length` property which you can assess by appending `.length` to the array name.
 Because array indexes start at zero, the length is one greater than the highest defined index.
-Note that that is exactly how the length is calculated, so an array with just one defined element at index 100 has a length of 101.
+Note that this is exactly how the length is calculated.
+An array with just one defined element at index 100 has a length of 101.
 This concept is demonstrated below:

 ```javascript
 var a1 = ['a', 'b'];